Hitachi, UK say no decision taken on British nuclear project | MarketScreener

 "Should any matter arise which needs to be disclosed Hitachi will announce information in a timely manner," Hitachi said.

-Nikkei reported that Hitachi had decided to freeze the project, leading to a special loss of 200 billion to 300 billion yen ($1.9 billion to $2.8 billion) for the year ending in March.
+Nikkei reported that Hitachi had decided to freeze the project, leading to a special loss of 200 billion to 300 billion yen for the year ending in March.
 Hitachi's board would vote on the suspension at a meeting next week, it reported, without citing its sources.

 Hitachi said in its statement on Friday: "These articles aren't based on Hitachi's decision or disclosed information."